-By Anne Thompson | Thompson on Hollywood March 13, 2014 at 3:10PM
+By Anne Thompson | Thompson on Hollywood December 8, 2014 at 8:09PM

-In the video below Anderson describes how his detailed Retro-Euro concoction came to evolve after "The Fantastic Mr. Fox," why Fiennes was the right guy for concierge M. Gustave, how composer Alexandre Desplat set the tone, and what exactly is a funicular.
+Anderson describes how his detailed Retro-Euro concoction came to evolve after "The Fantastic Mr. Fox," why Fiennes was the right guy for concierge M. Gustave, how composer Alexandre Desplat set the tone, and what exactly is a funicular.